Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-04-01-jquery-dom.md

 <br/>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/X89m1dnVe5o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I can do that with the html() and val() methods as well.
 Now, that is good stuff!
-Keep in mind, there are a lot more things we can do with JQuery, but I wanted to just introduce you to the concept today and then we will go into more functionality next week.
+Keep in mind, there are a lot more things we can do with JQuery, but I wanted to just introduce you to the concept this week and then we will go into more functionality next week.